roshiajin-kunai/sakkamade.github.io/_posts/storyette/2021-02-20-wordless-roof.md

 When, to such myself, an angel came around.
 "Minami-chan, good morning!"
 Hinamura-san who was seated next to me when I was in the second year of middle school.
 I used to call her by her name—Kyoka-chan.
 Only within my heart, however...
 She gently tapped my shoulder, smiled at me.
-The shining smile, that surrounded by her walnut-coloured bob cut, is very, very cute.
+The shining smile that surrounded by her walnut-coloured bob cut is very, very cute.
 Unable to return a 'Good morning,' I made an awkward smile ish countenance, and inclined my head, so to bow.
-Although this is... the best I can return...
+Although this... is the best I can return...

 Kyoka-chan was the hero who saved me from being harassed.
-She—the only one to name me a friend.
+She—the only one to name me friend.
 "There is nothing strange with you, Minami-chan.
 After all, you are so cute."
 I vividly remember that time of her saying it, and embracing me closely after driving a bully away.

 Her gentle voice that resembled a vanilla ice cream texture.
-The fragrance of her flower that shampoo filled my lungs.
+The fragrance of her flower  shampoo that filled my lungs.
-Her warmth that pounding  within the depth of her soft chest—I could feel it through the uniform.
+Her warmth that pounded  within the depth of her soft chest—I could feel it through the uniform.

-Upon her parting my body, arranging my ruffled hair with her petite hand, and aligning my shifted eye-glasses with both of her hands, I could  plainly see the contour of her smile, reflected in the middle of a world.
+Upon her parting my body, arranging my ruffled hair with her petite hand, and aligning my shifted eye-glasses with both of her hands, I could  plainly see the contour of her smile reflected in the middle of a world.
 "I would like to be friends with you, Minami-chan."
 Her saying so.